-2.4 ALTERNATIVE 3 - RISK INFORMED PLAN (TENTATIVELY SELECTED PLAN)
+2.4 ALTERNATIVE 3 - RISK INFORMED PLAN

 This alternative uses the same reaches outlined in the Standards Plan with Risk Informed screening.
 However, this alternative considers potential designs to reduce project costs while still meeting an acceptable level of safety as outline in RM 1110-2-1913.
 An overview of the Risk Informed Plan by decision reach is displayed in Table 3.
-Based on the information in this Supplemental EA, the risk assessment, and projected project cost, this plan has been identified as the Tentatively Selected Plan (TSP).
 This alternative differs slightly from the Standards Plan with Risk Informed Screening based on the number and configuration of relief wells, as well as the amount of ditching and flowage easements proposed.
 The ponding and fill areas in reach 2, the fill area in reach 3, and the pump stations in reach 5 in this alternative are identical to the Standards Plan with Risk Informed Screening.
+This plan consists primarily of relief wells and associated water conveyance features (i.e., ditches, culverts, collector pipes).
+The fill areas in Reaches 2 and 3 would be a combination of commercial fill and materials excavated as part of the proposed ditching.
+Any excess fill would be either transported off-site and disposed of at an upland disposal location, or re-used for other project features, if possible.